 Global Bohemian Chic– What it is and How to Nail it

 I am often asked, "What exactly is global bohemian chic?"
 If you’re reading this chances are, you’re wondering the same thing.
-In this first of a 2-part blog series, we’ll define what global bohemian chic is.
+In this first of a 2-part blog series, we define what global bohemian chic is.
 Then together we’ll learn how to curate the look at home.
+Click here for part 2 of our global boho chic style discussion.

 Romantic eclectic elegance with kisses of edginess is the simplest way to describe global boho chic.
 This design style is sophisticated and bold.
 It is a modern, updated version of bohemian decor sprinkled with cultural touches.
 It is artistic and free-spirited, fresh and welcoming, soulful and unpretentious.
 But by no means is it limited to just a decorating style.